Mikail3/Snake/README.md

 # Snake
-Object Oriented Project
+Object Oriented Project.

 C++ Snake.
-Ability to play in QT with a GUI and polymorphisme
+Ability to play in QT Creator.
+This game has polymorphism.